matfish2/vue-tables-2/README.md

 > Note: The values of this column should correspond to the `id`'s passed to the list.
 They will be automatically converted to their textual representation.

+> Adding `hide:true` to an item, will exclude it from the options presented to the user

 # Columns Visibility